 - Standard power protection: The “I think” and “that’ll help my customer” are the power-protection bits here

-Higher power, faster, more direct, more professional… And even more power protecting.
+Higher power, faster, more direct, more professional… And even more respectful.